climbcat/nodespeak/README.md

 Well, now you can!

-This JS/d3js front-end implements a visual flowchart & datagraph editor, with the flowchart compiler resting in the Django backend, outputting legal Python translations of your favourite flowcharts.
+This d3js/Django app implements a visual flowchart & datagraph editor, with a flowchart compiler outputting legal Python translations of your favourite flowcharts.

 ## GOTO elimination